i96751414/script.flix.magneto/README.md

 pip3 install requests jsonschema htmlement defusedxml
 ```

-Then, you can either verify the providers file or test the xpath expression.
+Then, you can either verify the providers file, test the xpath expression, generate the `settings.xml` file for Kodi or
+run the providers (parse) against the provided query/search parameters.

 ### verify